BhavyaMehra/retail-credit-risk-pd-model/README.md

 - Grade G borrowers default at nearly 4x the rate of Grade A; Grade and FICO are the dominant scorecard drivers, with strong monotonic default gradients confirming their inclusion
 - Model B's interest rate inclusion improves discrimination (AUC 0.68 vs 0.63) but introduces pricing circularity; high-risk borrowers receive higher rates, which the model then uses to predict risk, and it is not suitable for production without further isolation
-- Portfolio-level under-provisioning (0.89x coverage) is a calibration problem, not a model discrimination problem; the rank ordering is correct, the absolute probability levels are too low
+- Portfolio-level under-provisioning (0.58x coverage) is a calibration problem, not a model discrimination problem; the rank ordering is correct, but absolute probability levels are systematically too low across all stages
 - IFRS 9 stage migration under stress amplifies ECL uplift: a 1.5x PD shock produces more than 1.5x ECL increase because loans migrate from 12-month to lifetime provisioning horizons
+- The 46% actual loss capture vs 57% provisioned ECL capture under the 30% rejection policy is a direct measure of the calibration shortfall: the model over-concentrates predicted severity in the high-PD tail relative to realised outcomes

 ---